Aviation Carbon Transition Programme

 The Aviation Carbon Transition (ACT) Programme is a fund to kick start and fast track decarbonisation initiatives in the South West focusing on Scope 3 emissions from flight and transport at Bristol Airport.

-The ACT Programme will grant up to £50,000 to organisations developing technology that could help the aviation industry transition to zero carbon emission flight.
-The fund is limited to £250,000 for 2021.
-As this is the inaugural year of the Act Programme, we are not capping the number of applications being awarded and will look favourably on matched funded projects.
+It provides individual grants of up to £50,000 to organisations developing technology that could help the aviation industry transition to zero carbon emission flight.
+The fund is limited to £250,000 per annum.

 Projects should address at least one of the following priority areas: